 When you are out driving around Southern Maryland during the holiday season, you may notice more police out on the roads as well.

-While most of us think of this as the most wonderful time of the year, law enforcement tends to view it as one of the deadliest times of the year and will have an increased presence on the roadways.
+While most of us think of this as the most wonderful time of the year, law enforcement tends to view it as one of the deadliest times of the year.

 Holiday DUI Checkpoints

 The primary purpose of a DUI checkpoint is to arrest drivers who are under the influence, obviously.

 But the secondary purpose is to send a message to all drivers that law enforcement is actively on the lookout for drunk drivers.

 From a law enforcement perspective, they hope the fear of running into a checkpoint will prevent drinking and driving.
 Because holidays have a statistically high probability for alcohol related arrests, DUI checkpoints have maximum effectiveness during this time.

 Your Rights at a DUI Checkpoint

 The 4th Amendment protects us from unreasonable searches and seizures.
 Officers must have probable cause to search or arrest.